char998/Copulas-and-Bayesian-Networks/book/NPBN/Semantics.md

 :::

 The fact that the rank correlations are algebraically independent is needed to guarantee that the joint distribution of the $n$ variables exists and is uniquely determined.

-Let's see how we assign conditional and unconditional rank correlations with an example.

 ## Semantics of DAGs